Wood engraving: History

 Bewick's innovations also relied on the improved smoother papers developed in the 18th century.
-Without these the detail of his images would not have appeared reliably.
+Without these the detail of his images would not have reproduced reliably.

 Alexander Anderson introduced the technique to the United States.
 Bewick's work impressed him, so he reverse engineered and imitated Bewick's technique—using metal until he learned that Bewick used wood.
 There it was further expanded upon by his students, Joseph Alexander Adams.

 Photographs into woodcuts

 Before the advent of photolithography, newspapers used wood engravings to make photographic reproductions.
 An artist "meticulously traced the photograph upon the surface of a block of boxwood or other suitable tree, then used a sharp tool to cut out the troughs (the white part of the photo) from the wood.
 The remaining lines for the black ink stayed 'type high.'
 A workman rolled or daubed a layer of ink over the incised surface, laid a sheet of paper on it, pressed it down with a roller, pulled the paper away from the sticky substance," and the result was a printed image.